sohaib684/Face-Recognizer/README.md

 python record.py
 ```

-### Train the model each time you update the Database
+### Model should be trained each time, the database is updated.
 Yes, each time you update the database folder, in order to see the effects you need to train `model.yml` with the new data.
 In order to do that, use the command
 ```
 python train_model.py